Orchestrated Social Engineering Simulation (OSES)™ | Breacher.ai

 Stage 2 references Stage 1 output

-Narrative continuity across all channels
+Narrative continuity across channels

-Adaptive execution based on target response
+Adaptive execution based on response

 OSINT-informed personalisation